Quentin Tarantino: Spike Lee criticisms

-Roman Polanski
+Roman Polanski and Harvey Weinstein

 In a 2003 Howard Stern interview, Tarantino defended the director Roman Polanski against charges that Polanski had raped then-13-year-old Samantha Geimer in 1977.
 He said that Polanski's actions were "not rape" and Geimer "...wanted to have it".
 The interview resurfaced in 2018 and drew criticism, including from Geimer, who stated in an interview, "He was wrong.
 I bet he knows it...
 I hope he doesn't make an ass of himself and keep talking that way."
 Within days of the interview resurfacing, Tarantino issued an apology, stating "Fifteen years later, I realize how wrong I was...
-I incorrectly played devil’s advocate in the debate for the sake of being provocative."
+I incorrectly played devil's advocate in the debate for the sake of being provocative."